nnnsss999/llmattacks/docs/navigation-map.md

 - `link_archive.json` — cached external links for offline builds
 - `mkdocs.yml` — configuration for the documentation site
 - `sbom.json` — CycloneDX software bill of materials
-- `catalog_content.md` — full text of the catalog with citations
 - `docs_files.txt` — list of document paths used by build scripts

 ## .github/workflows/